abrt/doc/howitworks.rst

 """"""""""""""

 The retrace server provides a core dump analysis and backtrace generation service over a network using HTTP protocol.
-Its functionality is currently being merged to faf.

 Privacy
 -------